Lanthanide: Possible medical uses

 Cerium has shown results as an anti-cancer agent due to its similarities in structure and biochemistry to iron.
 Cerium may bind in the place of iron on to the transferrin and then be brought into the cancer cells by transferrin-receptor mediated endocytosis.
 The cerium binding to the transferrin in place of the iron inhibits the transferrin activity in the cell.
 This creates a toxic environment for the cancer cells and causes a decrease in cell growth.
 This is the proposed mechanism for cerium's effect on cancer cells, though the real mechanism may be more complex in how cerium inhibits cancer cell proliferation.
 Specifically in HeLa cancer cells studied in vitro, cell viability was decreased after 48 to 72 hours of cerium treatments.
 Cells treated with just cerium had decreases in cell viability, but cells treated with both cerium and transferrin had more significant inhibition for cellular activity.

 Another specific element that has been tested and used as an anti-cancer agent is lanthanum, more specifically lanthanum chloride (LaCl3).
 The lanthanum ion is used to affect the levels of let-7a and microRNAs miR-34a in a cell throughout the cell cycle.
 When the lanthanum ion was introduced to the cell in vivo or in vitro, it inhibited the rapid growth and induced apoptosis of the cancer cells (specifically cervical cancer cells).
 This effect was caused by the regulation of the let-7a and microRNAs by the lanthanum ions.
 The mechanism for this effect is still unclear but it is possible that the lanthanum is acting in a similar way as the cerium and binding to a ligand necessary for cancer cell proliferation.

+In the field of magnetic resonance imaging (MRI), compounds containing gadolinium are utilized extensively.

 Biological effects

 Due to their sparse distribution in the earth's crust and low aqueous solubility, the lanthanides have a low availability in the biosphere, and for a long time were not known to naturally form part of any biological molecules.
 In 2007 a novel methanol dehydrogenase that strictly uses lanthanides as enzymatic cofactors was discovered in a bacterium from the phylum Verrucomicrobiota, Methylacidiphilum fumariolicum.
 This bacterium was found to survive only if there are lanthanides present in the environment.
 Compared to most other nondietary elements, non-radioactive lanthanides are classified as having low toxicity.
-The same nutritional requirement has also been observed Methylorubrum extorquens and Methylobacterium radiotolerans.
+The same nutritional requirement has also been observed in Methylorubrum extorquens and Methylobacterium radiotolerans.